Skip to main content

 Create, update, and delete Astro alerts✔️✔️✔️

-Update Airflow connections, variables, plugins, providers, pools, and XComs✔️✔️
+Create, update, and delete Airflow connections, variables, plugins, providers, pools, and XComs✔️✔️

 Update Deployment configurations✔️✔️

-Create and Delete Deployments✔️✔️
+Create and delete Deployments✔️✔️

-Create, Update and Delete Deployment environment variables✔️✔️
+Create, update, and delete Deployment environment variables✔️✔️

 Create, update, and delete Deployment and Workspace API tokens✔️✔️